pomme-clic/s-money-documentation/docs/docs/kyc/conformity.md

 ## PEP and Sanction control

 ### Politically Exposed People (PEP)
-Those people, politically exposed persons (PEPs), hold a crucial position in public and are vulnerable to financial crime.
+Those people, Politically Exposed Persons (PEPs), hold a crucial position in public and are vulnerable to financial crime.

 ### Sanction People or organization
 Those persons, organizations or governments may have the potential to be involved in the financial activities which are: